LishaTu/Trending-YouTube-Video-Scraper-by-Keyword/README.md

    - Generate credentials and create an **API key**.
    - Save this key in a text file named `api_key.txt`.

+Google Cloud offers a free quota of 10,000 queries per day for the API, with one query returning a maximum of 50 results.
+The `maxResults` parameter per query (default is `5`) is set to `50`.
+Please keep an eye on your quota usage; you can view the usage in the `Enabled APIs & Services` section of the Google Cloud Console.

 ---

 ## Key Steps in the Scraping Process